luuhai48/go-htmx-url-shortener/README.md

 This is a simple URL shortener project written in Golang, combined with HTMX.
 AlpineJS is there for convenient interaction.
+Sqlite is used to store all the stuffs.

 ![screenshot](./images/screenshot-1.png)